 When you go to your camera roll in the Photos app, you’ll see several versions of the same photo.
 You’ll have the three separate images taken at different exposures by the HDR app, followed by the HDR version which is a combination of the three photos.
 If you’ve saved any edits that you made, you’ll also see the edited version of the image.

-HDR And Movement
+Why HDR And Movement Don’t Mix Well

-Now, this photo makes no sense, and clearly this is not what I had in mind when I was taking it.
 I accidentally moved my camera while Pro HDR X was taking this photo, which is why it randomly combined the different images.

 Here’s another interesting image – half-person, half-ghost!
 During this HDR exposure the woman was walking though the frame, and her movement has been captured as a ghosting effect.